HOUSING CHOICE VOUCHER (HCV) PROGRAM

 The Housing Authority calculates the maximum amount of housing assistance allowable.
 The HCV family must pay 30% of its monthly adjusted gross income for rent and utilities.
 By law, at no time may a family pay more than 40% of their adjusted monthly income towards rent and utilities.
 The Housing Authority will pay the difference in rent to the owner on your behalf.

 When a family selects a housing unit, and the Housing Authority approves the unit and lease, the family signs a lease with the landlord for at least one year.
-The tenant may be required to pay a security deposit to the landlord.
+The family may be required to pay a security deposit to the landlord.
 After the first year, the landlord may initiate a new lease or allow the family to remain in the unit on a month-to-month lease.
 When the family is settled in a new home, the family is expected to comply with the lease and the program requirements, pay its share of rent on time, maintain the unit in good condition and notify the Housing Authority of any changes in income or family composition.

 The role of the landlord is in HCV program is to provide decent, safe and sanitary housing to a tenant at a reasonable rent.
 The dwelling unit must pass the program’s housing quality standards and be maintained up to those standards as long as the owner receives housing assistance payments.
 In addition, the landlord is expected to provide the services agreed to as part of the lease signed with the tenant and the contract signed with the Housing Authority.